All patients coming to the surgery are required to wear a face mask. Please read the following leaflet on how to make a simple face covering:

-Only if you have a life threatening event dial 999.
+Only if you have a life threatening event dial 112 or 999.

-Patient Self Help Information or NHS Choices Advice - Before you phone the surgery for a GP appointment, please do check out if you could self manage yourself first.
+Patient Self Help Information or NHS Choices Advice - Before you phone the surgery for a GP appointment, please check if you could self manage yourself first.
 Please also consider seeing your local Pharmacist who may be able to help you for minor ailments.

 Should you have the need to be referred by your GP to the hospital, please check out this patient leaflet as it describes what you can expect to happen when your GP refers you to see a specialist or consultant at a hospital or a community health centre.